pothitos/naxos/manual/README.md

 #### `void objectiveUpperLimit(NsInt max)`
 During search, this method defines an upper bound for the solution cost equal to `max`; the solution cost is expressed by the `NsProblemManager::minimize()` argument.
 In other words, the constraint *cost_variable* <= `max` is imposed.

-Besides, after the beginning of search---when `nextSolution()` is called for the first time---we cannot add more constraints by calling `NsProblemManager::add`, e.g. via `pm.add(X <= 5)`.
+Besides, after the beginning of search—when `nextSolution()` is called for the first time—we cannot add more constraints by calling `NsProblemManager::add`, e.g. via `pm.add(X <= 5)`.
 Only this function (`objectiveUpperLimit`) can impose such a constraint, but only onto the cost variable.

 #### `void timeLimit(unsigned long secs)`
 Search will last at most `secs` seconds.
 After this deadline, `nextSolution()` will return `false`.